jlevy/lft/README.md

   It involved inherent consequences of mathematics and the laws of physics.
   It is ultimately consistent.

-  Engineers should *always try to understand natural complexity.
+  Engineers should *always try to understand natural complexity*.

 - **Feature complexity:** On the other hand, if you are building a messaging platform, you will discover your users (and competitors) like features such as emoji reactions